Hanshin Tigers: Koshien Stadium

 The home field of the Tigers, Hanshin Koshien Stadium, is one of three major natural grass baseball stadiums in Japan.
 The others are the Mazda Zoom-Zoom Stadium Hiroshima (Hiroshima Toyo Carp), and Hotto Motto Field Kobe (part-time home of the Orix Buffaloes).
-Of the three, only Koshien has an all-dirt infield (the other two have an American-style infield).
-There are numerous smaller grass field ballparks around the country; Japanese baseball teams frequently play games in small cities.
+Of the three, only Koshien has an all-dirt infield (the other two have an American-style infield.)

 Koshien Stadium is the oldest ballpark in Japan; built in 1924, the stadium was once visited by American baseball legend Babe Ruth on a tour of Major League stars in 1934.
 There is a monument commemorating this visit within the stadium grounds, in an area called Mizuno Square.

-Koshien is revered as a "sacred" ballpark, and players traditionally bow before entering and before leaving its hallowed field.
-The stadium hosts the annual Japanese High School Baseball Championship in the summer and Japanese High School Baseball Invitational Tournament in the spring.
-The losing team in any high school baseball game played at the ballpark is allowed to scoop up handfuls of Koshien infield dirt, stuffing holy soil into their cleat bags as hordes of Japanese media snap photos at arm's length.

 Curse of the Colonel

-As with many other underachieving baseball teams, a curse is believed to lurk over the Tigers.
-After their 1985 Japan Series win, fans celebrated by having people who looked like Tigers players jump into the Dōtonbori Canal.
-According to legend, because none of the fans resembled first baseman Randy Bass, fans grabbed a life-sized statue of Kentucky Fried Chicken mascot Colonel Sanders and threw it into the river (like Bass, the Colonel had a beard and was not Japanese).
-After many seasons without a pennant win, the Tigers were said to be doomed never to win the season again until the Colonel was rescued from the river.
+As with many other underachieving baseball teams, a curse was believed to lurk over the Tigers.
+In 1985, when the Tigers had just clinched the Central League pennant, fans celebrated by having people who looked like Tigers players jump into the Dōtonbori Canal.
+According to legend, because none of the fans resembled first baseman Randy Bass, fans grabbed a life-sized statue of the KFC mascot, Colonel Sanders, and threw it into the river (like Bass, the Colonel had a beard and was not Japanese).
+After this the Tigers managed to defeat the Seibu Lions in the 1985 Japan Series four games to three.
+After many seasons after the incident without a pennant win, the Tigers were said to be doomed never to win the season again until the Colonel was rescued from the river.

-In 2003, when the Tigers returned to the Japan Series after 18 years with the best record in the Central League, many KFC outlets in Kōbe and Ōsaka moved their Colonel Sanders statues inside until the series was over to protect them from Tigers fans.
+In 2003, when the Tigers returned to the Japan Series after 18 years with the best record in the Central League, many KFC outlets in Kōbe and Ōsaka moved their Colonel Sanders statues inside until the series was over to protect the statues from Tigers fans.

+In 2005, like 2003, they clinched the pennant and made it back to the Japan Series, but lost to Bobby Valentine's Chiba Lotte Marines.
+They were outscored 33–4 in four games.

-The top half of the statue (excluding both hands) was finally recovered on March 10, 2009, and the bottom half and right hand shortly after, in the canal by construction workers while constructing a new boardwalk area as part of a beautification project.
+The top half of the Colonel Sanders statue (excluding both hands) was finally recovered on March 10, 2009, and the bottom half and right hand shortly after, in the canal by construction workers while constructing a new boardwalk area as part of a beautification project.
 The statue is still missing its left hand and glasses.
 The KFC outlet where this statue once stood has since closed; the statue is now at the KFC headquarters in Yokohama.
-It is not viewable by the public; only employees and special guests are permitted to gaze into the rescued Colonel's eyes.
+It is not viewable by the public.
 Since then, the Hanshin Tigers made the 2014 Japan Series, but lost to the Fukuoka SoftBank Hawks in 5 games.
+The curse was finally broken, after the Hanshin Tigers managed to defeat the rival Orix Buffaloes in the 2023 Japan Series four games to three.